w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-flashing.md

 :::tests
 <b>Procedure</b>
-1. Identify any content that contains flashing.
+1. Identify any content that includes flashing.
 2. Verify that, for each instance of flashing, the flashing is essential.

 <b>Expected Results</b>